In 2020 and 2021, despite the pandemic, Jersey Arts Centre continued Education and Outreach opportunities with and for the community in schools.

 In 2020, we were also just in time to be able to bring back our previous initiative of World Book Day workshops, just a couple of weeks before the Island faced its first lockdown.
 Over 5 days we ran 9 workshops in 8 schools with 216 attendances.
 Janette Froud, who is part of Jersey Arts Centre’s Theatre-in-Education Company, ran these workshops which explored words and their meaning along with activities based around students’ favourite books and stories.

-After the success of the Christmas Show outreach programme held since 2017, Jersey Arts Centre ran workshops based on Gerald Durrell’s ‘My Family and Other Animals’ throughout November 2020 and on Arthur Ransome’s ‘Swallows & Amazons’ throughout November 2021.
-In 2020, and over the course of 3 weeks, we delivered 23 workshops in 14 schools with 590 attendances.
-In 2021, and over three weeks, we delivered 21 workshops in 15 schools with 511 attendances.
+After the success of the Christmas Show outreach programme held since 2017, Jersey Arts Centre ran workshops based on Gerald Durrell’s ‘My Family and Other Animals’ throughout November 2020; on Arthur Ransome’s ‘Swallows & Amazons’ throughout November 2021; and on Lewis Carrol’s ‘Alice in Wonderland and Through the Looking Glass’ in November 2022.
+In 2020, and over the course of 3 weeks, we delivered 23 workshops in 14 schools with 590 participants.
+In 2021, and over three weeks, we delivered 21 workshops in 15 schools with 511 participants.
+In 2022, and over four weeks, we delivered 27 workshops in 17 schools with 659 participants.

 Really engaging for the children which brought out their creativity.
 Nice range of activities well-suited to the age group and well organised by the tutor.
 The workshop was a good length of time for this age group, too.
 A great afternoon – thank you and good luck with the show![Overall assessment: Excellent] – Grouville Primary School, year 4, ‘Swallows & Amazons’ workshop